-When Andy Dufresne’s wife and her lover are found murdered, having been shot in bed, her husband, Andy (Tim Robbins), is the prime suspect.
+When Andy Dufresne’s wife and her lover are found murdered, having been shot in bed, her husband, Maine banker Andy (Tim Robbins), is the prime suspect.

 When circumstantial evidence is added to the obvious motive, the only possible outcome is a conviction.
-And so, as Andy begins his life sentence in Shawshank Jail, the film begins in earnest.
+And so, as Andy begins his life sentence in Shawshank State Prison, the film begins in earnest.

 The Shawshank Redemption examines issues such as hope, despair, friendships in times of adversity and the harsh realities of a life sentence.